JulieMontoya/BCP_design/photoplot_beeb_src/README.md

 This program generates the font data for the photoplotting program.
 It can optionally generate BeebAsm source for the font data.
 (If you run it in a graphics MODE, it can even produce a preview of the characters.)

-Note that what the font generating program is printing to the screen  (and maybe also spooling to disc)  is a whole bunch of EQUW and EQUB statements with labels.
-This code is not actually being assembled by the BASIC assembler; rather, the appropriate values are being calculated and poked directly into memory.
+Note that the code that appears on screen -- a whole bunch of EQUW and EQUB statements with labels -- _is not actually being assembled_; rather, the appropriate values are being calculated and poked directly into memory.
+The optional output can be copied over to the host as an INCLUDE file that BeebAsm will understand.

 # PLT11SC #